STUDENT ATTENDANCE POLICY

 Note: Illness substantiated by a doctor’s note is the only acceptable reason for missing an examination.
 All notification of absence due to vacation or family trip must be submitted in writing to a Vice-Principal.

-Students who are less than 20 minutes late to any class are to go directly to the Attendance Office to receive a late slip in order to enter a class in progress.
+Students who are more than 10 minutes late to any class are to go directly to the Attendance Office to receive a late slip in order to enter a class in progress.

 * 1st to 4th late: teacher conference and parental contact

-* 5th to 8th late student sent to the office with a tracking sheet to see administration.
-The student will not be admitted to class and a detention will be issued.
+* 5th to 8th late: student sent to the office with a tracking sheet to see administration.
+The student may be admitted to class with teacher permission and a detention will be issued.
 Parents will be informed if the lates continue.